 Pulmonologists, Cardiologists, Physicians, Academicians, Academic scientists, Industry professionals, Diagnostic laboratory professionals, Undergraduate & Postgraduate students, researchers, business professionals, Postdoctoral fellows and Trainees, COPD Diagnostics Associations and Societies.

-Conference Series LLC Ltd. which organizes 1000+ Global events every year across USA, Europe & Asia with support from 1000 more scientific Societies and Publishes 700+ Open Access Journals which contains over 50000 eminent personalities, reputed scientists as editorial board members is delighted to welcome all the enthusiastic participants across the world to its prestigious COPD Conference named ‘14th International Chronic Obstructive Pulmonary Disease Conference’ which is going to be held during November 20-21, 2023 Dubai, UAE COPD conference 2023 highlights the theme “Possible innovative ways to Cure and Prevent COPD ”.
+Conference Series LLC Ltd. which organizes 1000+ Global events every year across USA, Europe & Asia with support from 1000 more scientific Societies and Publishes 700+ Open Access Journals which contains over 50000 eminent personalities, reputed scientists as editorial board members is delighted to welcome all the enthusiastic participants across the world to its prestigious COPD Conference named ‘16th International Chronic Obstructive Pulmonary Disease Conference’ which is going to be held during November 28-29, 2024 at Paris, France.
+COPD conference 2023 highlights the theme “Possible innovative ways to Cure and Prevent COPD ”.

 Conference Series LLC Ltd. provides an opportunistic environment and vibrant podium through these auspicious events to amplify these steps and meet the highest demand ever, by reflexive connections.
 Conference Series LLC Ltd has been progressively organizing scientific conferences across the globe, rendezvous which consist of various streams of scientific study to improve and accelerate discovery for a better tomorrow.
 The non-profit firm plans for organizing an average of 1000 international conferences per year which is supported by 700 open access journals and 80,000 Editorial Board Members.
 The number of reader views of the website has clocked 7.5 million and still counting.
 Lately around more than 1000 scientific associations of various fields from all over the world have shown interest in association with Conference Series LLC Ltd. to promote their research work.
 Conferences Series LLC Ltd offer exciting features like international symposia, B2B meetings, trade shows, exhibitions, and international workshops to build global networking and meaningful academic research and industry alliances.
 Conference Series LLC Ltd. initiated the 'Young Scientist awards' to the enterprising young science researchers and scholars across the globe.